Kings Island: Paramount's Kings Island (1992–2006)

-Cedar Fair era (2006–present)
+Cedar Fair era (2006–2024)

-After receiving interest from a variety of potential suitors, CBS announced the sale of Paramount Parks to Cedar Fair on June 30, 2006, for approximately $1.24 billion.
-The acquisition of Kings Island gave Cedar Fair ownership of the last of three major amusement parks in Ohio, alongside Cedar Point and Geauga Lake – the latter was purchased from Six Flags in 2004.
+After receiving interest from several potential suitors, CBS announced the sale of Paramount Parks to Cedar Fair on June 30, 2006, for $1.24 billion.
+The acquisition of Kings Island gave Cedar Fair, who had recently acquired Geauga Lake from Six Flags in 2004, ownership of all three major amusement parks in Ohio.
 Part of the agreement allowed Kings Island to continue using Nickelodeon themes and characters for four years and other Paramount-related branding for ten years, with the option to extend the license on both.

 Cedar Fair opted for a buyout option within an agreement clause to remove Paramount branding after one season.
-Beginning in 2008, Face/Off became Invertigo, The Italian Job Stunt Track became Backlot Stunt Coaster, Tomb Raider: The Ride became The Crypt and Top Gun became Flight Deck.
+Beginning in 2008, Face/Off became Invertigo, The Italian Job Stunt Track became Backlot Stunt Coaster.
+Tomb Raider: The Ride became The Crypt and Top Gun became Flight Deck.
 Nickelodeon's presence remained until the 2010 season, when Cedar Fair began incorporating its Peanuts theme throughout the park, primarily in the children's area.
+Nickelodeon Universe was renamed Planet Snoopy to complete the transition.

-In late 2009, the Mason City Council added a measure on its 2010 ballot that would mandate a 3-percent ticket tax and a 5-percent parking tax at both Kings Island and The Beach Waterpark.
+In late 2009 the Mason City Council added a measure on its 2010 ballot that would mandate a 3-percent ticket tax and a 5-percent parking tax at both Kings Island and The Beach Waterpark.
 Council member Tony Bradburn argued that it was necessary for the city to help pay for infrastructure improvements, as well as cover police and fire expenses.
 The proposed tax hike was the center of debate for several months, as Kings Island actively encouraged the public to write, email, and call Mason City Council representatives to express opposition.
 On February 8, 2010, Mason City Council voted 5–1 against the measure.

-In 2021, Cedar Fair added an outdoor resort and RV campground near the park named Camp Cedar.
-The year-round campground features 73 cottages, 164 RV lots, and a waterpark.
-For 2023, Kings Island plans to add a new themed area called Adventure Port, replacing the area once known as Oktoberfest and adding two new family rides – Sol Spin and Cargo Loco.
+A new themed area called Adventure Port was added in 2023, replacing part of Oktoberfest and adding two new family rides – Sol Spin and Cargo Loco.
+In the 2024 season, Kings Island expanded Planet Snoopy with the addition of a new themed section called Camp Snoopy.

+Six Flags era (2024–present)

+On July 1, 2024, a merger of equals between Cedar Fair and Six Flags was completed.
+This merger created Six Flags Entertainment Corporation which encompasses all legacy Six flags and legacy Cedar Fair parks, including Kings Island.
+In 2025, Backlot Stunt Coaster was renamed Queen City Stunt Coaster for the park's 20th anniversary, referencing the nickname for Cincinnati and featuring some minor theming updates.